-> An air duct leak can greatly erode indoor air quality and cause up to 20% of heat loss.
-Have a technician examine the ductwork for any leaks and have any penetrations sealed.
-Alternatively, you can avoid the issue altogether by upgrading to a ductless heating system.
+An air duct leak can diminish indoor air quality and lead to significant heat loss.
+Have a contractor inspect the ducts for leaks and seal off any penetrations.
+Make this a non-issue altogether with the installation of a ductless heating system.

-> Winter Furnace Care for Your Sumner Home
+Winter Furnace Care for Your Sumner Home

 Serving Puyallup, Sumner, Orting, Graham, Bonney Lake, Tacoma, Pierce County, Parkland, Waller, Summit & Surrounding Cities